-However, the most important recharging station should be at your home.
-If you are looking to install one in your home, here are some steps you need to take before that can happen.
+Of course, the most important recharging station should be at your home and it’s easy to find a professional to help you with this at sites like paulmacrina.com/electrical/electric-car-charger-installation/.
+However, if you are looking to install one in your home yourself, here are some steps you need to take before that can happen.

 Normally, you can charge your car with the regular current from the grid, but it takes an awful lot of time, as much as 18 hours.
 Getting a dedicated electric car charger cuts this time down to just 3 hours, a sixfold improvement.
 Even though it is easy to install the charger, it is still advised to contact a professional for that job.
 This is because this installation will have to be inspected by an authority before you can put it into work, say electronics experts at Patriot Electric & Generator Service.